Energetic Proton Back-Precipitation onto the Solar Atmosphere in Relation to Long-Duration Gamma-Ray Flares: Discussion and conclusions

 \end{itemize}

-For specific LDGRF events our model calculations produce precipitation fractions much smaller than those required to reconcile $\gamma$-ray and SEP proton observations via the CME-driven shock scenario \citep{Den2019}.
-For two LDGRF events (2011-03-07 and 2012-01-23) they are two orders of magnitude smaller.

-All of our simulations only considered 300 MeV protons.
-However, we do not expect a significant difference in total precipitation fractions for higher energy particles as scattering depends on energy only weakly and the magnetic mirror effect does not depend on particle energy.
+In our simulations 300 MeV protons were considered.
+However, we do not expect a significant difference in total precipitation fractions for higher-energy particles as scattering depends on energy only weakly and the magnetic mirror effect does not depend on particle energy.

-As magnetic mirroring provides the largest challenge to the successful precipitation of the $> $300 MeV protons, it is possible that the Heliospheric Current Sheet (HCS) provides a significant role in the propagation of the protons from large distances back to the solar surface.
-However, the presence of the HCS would incur further drifts and could lead to the emission region moving substantially but may result in higher total precipitation fractions.
-There have been observations of a CME-trailing current sheet in the 2017 September 10 LDGRF event, as reported by \cite{Koc_2020}, which may also contribute to a more localised precipitation with a higher total precipitation fraction.
+The shock speeds used to calculate the $\overline P$ values were based on the plane-of-the-sky CME speeds averaged over the LASCO field of view (2-32 R$_\odot$).
+Therefore, they underestimate the CME velocities close to the Sun and, in general, the corresponding space (3D) speeds due to projection effects, especially for events originating far from the solar limb.
+Consequently, derived total precipitation fractions are expected to be overestimates.
+However, their values remain very small even with these assumptions.